-Gwen spots the little yellow house.
-Finding the front door unlocked, she looks around.
+Finding the front door of Davis’s house empty and unlocked, she lets herself in and looks around.

 We don’t get to see much more of the upstairs loft than this — the view of the pond from the window:

-It’s really a very small house — one bedroom and bath, a great room, a kitchen, and an open loft.
-But it looks like it would feel much bigger than that:
+It’s a small house — one bedroom and bath, a great room, a kitchen, and an open loft.
+But it looks like bigger than that.

 A Little “Housesitter” Trivia…

-- Designer Kelly Wearstler (Top Design judge) is listed in the credits (she helped with the sets).
+- Designer Kelly Wearstler is listed in the credits (she helped with the sets).

-- Meg Ryan was originally cast in the role of Gwen, but she dropped out.
+- Meg Ryan was originally cast in the role of Gwen.

 - In one scene, Goldie Hawn is singing “The Name Game,” and she inserts the names Katie and Ollie into the song.
 Her children are Kate Hudson and Oliver Hudson, who were still young at the time.

 Davis comes to Dobbs Mill with plans to sell the house and discovers her there.
-Here he is, shocked to discover that his house is fully furnished, decorated, and lived in:
+He’s shocked to discover that his house is fully furnished, decorated, and lived in: